Lisa Trevor: Reception

-Lisa Trevor has received generally positive reception, her story identified by Rock Paper Shotgun writer Adam Smith as the highlight of the game's story.
-Bloody Disgusting writer Trace Thurman identified her as their favorite thing about the series, stating that she edged out other elements due to how tragic and detailed her backstory was.
-PCGamesN writer Nic Reuben and Marshall Lemon of The Escapist also found her story tragic, with Reuben stating that the yearn to be reunited with her mother made her and her "shambling, feral appearance" so tragic.
-He believed that the tragedy of her story recontextualized the game's story by adding an "undeniably human current" to the game's "high camp."
-According to Nintendo Life staff Philip Reed, Lisa is one of the most memorable characters from Resident Evil that still "haunts" him.
-Matthew Bryd of Den of Geek gave Lisa's storyline and boss battle credit, while her boss battle in the remake received praise.
-He stated that when you discover that she was a young child subjected for terrible experiments inside the Spencer Mansion, it presents a "lumbering monster" that is both "horrifying and tragic".
-She talks about the remake's capacity to communicate a message far more profound than improved graphics by utilising increased technologies.
+Lisa Trevor has generally been received positively.
+Her story was identified by Rock Paper Shotgun writer Adam Smith as the highlight of the 2002 remake of the original Resident Evils story.
+Bloody Disgusting writer Trace Thurman identified her as his favorite thing about the series, stating that she edged out other elements due her tragic and detailed backstory.
+PCGamesN writer Nic Reuben and Marshall Lemon of The Escapist also found her story tragic, with Reuben stating that the yearning to be reunited with her mother made her and her "shambling, feral appearance" so tragic.
+He believed that the tragedy of her story recontextualized the game's story by adding an "undeniably human current" to the game's "high camp" style.
+Nintendo Life staff writer Philip Reed regarded Lisa as one of the most memorable characters from Resident Evil, saying she still "haunts" him.
+Matthew Bryd of Den of Geek credited Lisa's storyline, while her boss battle in the remake received praise.
+He stated that the discovery that she was a young child subjected to terrible experiments inside the Spencer Mansion presents a "lumbering monster" that is both "horrifying and tragic".
+He talks about the remake's capacity to communicate a message far more profound than improved graphics by utilising enhanced technologies.

-Several journalists described Lisa as a terrifying and disturbing villain, with GamesRadar+ writer Andy Kelly stating that her backstory was "pitiful" and, combined with the battle with Lisa, these aspects made for one of the most disturbing moments in the game.
-She was also praised by several critics as one of the greatest bosses and villains in Resident Evil', with Aaron Potter of Den of Geek stating that she was more than a "ho-hum boss fight", but instead, a "fully-formed character" due to her backstory.
-Author Federico Alvarez Igarzábal discussed how Lisa served as a subversion of the concept of "Chekhov's BFG"; a "Chekhov's BGF" is a modification of the Chekhov's gun concept and posits that receiving a powerful weapon in a video game portends ominous things to come.
-Alvarez Igarzábal highlights that, despite players receiving a powerful weapon, the game soon pits them up against Lisa, who would be a waste of ammunition to fire upon given her inability to die.
-In doing so, Resident Evil tricks players into using valuable ammo against her.
+Several journalists described Lisa as a terrifying and disturbing villain.
+Lisa was also praised by several critics as one of the greatest bosses and villains in Resident Evil, with Aaron Potter of Den of Geek stating that she was more than a "ho-hum boss fight", but instead, a "fully-formed character" due to her backstory.
+Author Federico Alvarez Igarzábal described Lisa as a subversion of the "Chekhov's BFG" trope, presenting an enemy against whom a powerful weapon is ineffectual.
+Rather than defeat Lisa as expected, players attempting to use their newly acquired weapon would merely waste valuable ammunition.